-Proposal 2: Ratification of Independent Registered Public Accounting Firm.
-To be approved, this proposal to ratify our selection of an independent registered public accounting firm must receive an affirmative vote from stockholders present in person or represented by proxy at the annual meeting representing a majority of the votes cast on the proposal.
+Proposal 3: Ratification of the Appointment of Marcum LLP as the Independent Registered Public Accounting Firm of the Company for Fiscal 2021.
+To be approved, this proposal to ratify the appointment of Marcum LLP as the independent registered public accounting firm of the Company for fiscal 2021 must receive an affirmative vote from stockholders present in person or represented by proxy at the annual meeting representing a majority of the votes cast on the proposal.
 Abstentions will have the same effect as a vote "AGAINST" this proposal.
 For this proposal, brokerage firms have authority to vote shares of their customers that are held in "street name."
 If a broker does not exercise this authority, it will result in a broker non-vote.
-Broker non-votes will have no effect on the outcome of this proposal.
+Broker non-votes will have no effect on the outcome of Proposal 3.